deanrad/storybook-animate/README.md

 ])).toPromise()
 ```

-And now let's hand this function in to AutoComplete in our storeis.
+And now let's hand this function in to AutoComplete in our stories.
 Now AutoComplete can display the results we want, when we want them!

 ```js